Eclipse-Dominator/Btd6CollectionEventFarm/readme.md

 The keylog_replay file can also function as a custom way to replay macros that one has customly recorded.

-You can record a gameplay by running `keylogger.py`.
+You can run a recorded gameplay by running `keylogger.py`.
 Pressing `L Alt` will begin the recording and `Esc` will terminate the session.

 Afterwards, you should run `utils.py` to get the dimension of your btd6 window and prepend the output to the top of your keylog.